Are you making these Asana mistakes?! 🙈

 4. You have too many projects or not enough projects.
 Remember the two clients I told you about?
 The one that had ALL of the projects and the other that didn’t have ANY?
 I often find this to be true with a lot of people.
 They set up Asana and either create all of the projects or not enough projects.

 I’m not entirely sure how or even why this happens, but I think it’s because it’s actually really hard to determine what should stay together and what should be kept separate.
 And sometimes it takes a while to figure that out!!

 🤩 Having a one-off, random, stand-alone task hanging out in a project all by its lonesome will likely be forgotten about.
-Having all your business stuff, client stuff, content stuff, and more on ONE project isn’t very effective either.
+But having all of your business stuff, client stuff, content stuff, and more on ONE project isn’t very effective either.
 You’ve got to be able to divide and/or combine with confidence!!